downingbots/ALSET/README.md

 to assist in training, as is done for the "scan for cube" and "scan for box" NNs.

+The DQN tabletop reward policies are defined in compute_reward().
+Basically, the rewards are for picking up the cube, dropping the cube into the box, or a smaller reward for dropping/pushing the cube off the table.
+The penalties are a small per-move penalty, the robot going off the table (or other bad state), or taking too many moves.

 HOW TO RUN
 ----------
 First, follow the NVIDIA instructions to install the jebot onto the